CatGirlGF/Bonzo/README.md

 #### 3D printable case WIP

 This case has been printed fully and works, but the screwholes are too tight and have to be drilled.<br/> Updated case design with heat insrets and correct size holes at some point.

+#### Firmware

+I have provided a compiled .hex and a layout json that will let you use the keyboard with VIA.<br/>
+The full QMK library is also provided incase it is needed.